JordanDaudu/Dungeons_And_Dragons/README.md

 - 🛡️ **Character Creation** – Choose a name and class: Warrior, Mage, or Archer.
 - 🗺️ **Customizable Grid** – Start with a grid size of at least 10x10.
 - ⚔️ **Turn-Based Combat** – Strategically move, attack, or interact each turn.
-- 🌟 **Magic and physical attacks** – Each character class uses distinct attack types with hit chance and evade mechanics
+- 💥️ **Magic and physical attacks** – Each character class uses distinct attack types with hit chance and evade mechanics
+- ✴️ **Floating Damage Numbers** – See color-coded damage values briefly appear above characters when hit, with distinct colors for magic and physical attacks.
 - 🧠 **Interactive Entities** – Right-click to inspect enemies, items, or players.
 - 🍾 **Item System** – Pick up potions, power potions, and treasure from defeated enemies.
 - 🎒 **Inventory & Status Panels** – Use E/middle mouse to manage items, Q for player stats.